brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 Dynamo is the key value data storage created by Amazon that popularized the idea of leaderless databases.
 This is the paper that explains (at least superficially) how it works.
-It's interesting to see how they handle conflicts (letting the clients resolve them) and also use some techniques not explores in this post, like sloppy quorums (as opposed to strict quorums) and hinted handoff to achieve more availability.
+It's interesting to see how they handle conflicts (letting the clients resolve them) and also use some techniques not explored in this post, like sloppy quorums (as opposed to strict quorums) and hinted handoff to achieve more availability.
 The paper is 10 years old already and I'm sure a few things changed, but it's an interesting read anyway.